 The forbidden apple was last known to be safeguarded by a secret creed called ‘The Assassins’ that for centuries had opposed the Templar Order.
 Sophia’s research was to find the apple and end the root of all problems and end all violence (probably Maneka Gandhi will try to end male genes for).

-The movie was recreation of memories from 1492 through a modern day machine that could take Callum back in the memory of his ancestor Aguilar de Nerha in 1492 Spain and trace the memories to trace the apple.
+The movie was a recreation of memories from 1492 through a modern-day machine that could take Callum back in the memory of his ancestor Aguilar de Nerha in 1492 Spain and trace the memories to trace the apple.
 In this process of retrieving memories, there were violence and dream escapes with best of Hollywood mastery all over.

 The main attraction of the movie can be only enjoyed in 3D and thus one need to visit nearest theaters to watch the special effect.
 The special effects and the action sequences can be a real treat to one’s eyes.

-While this may give some unabated power, majority will be in bliss of eternal slavery.
+While this may give some unabated power, the majority will be in the bliss of eternal slavery.